Assigned Mon Feb 1, due Fri Feb 19 (at midnight)

 Does CVX indeed solve the right problem for all these choices of p,

 and if not, what is the difficulty?

 - Read about another example in Chapter 4 for which there is CVX code

-on the example page, in sufficient detail that you understand how it works.
+on the example page, in sufficient detail that you can explain the code to someone else.

 Write the name of the example on your homework submission.